CraftAcademyLabs/ca_course/ionic/connecting_the_dots.md

 };
 //...
 ```
-Now, we need to make some small changes and additions to out view templates.
+Now, we need to make some small changes and additions to our view templates.

 Change the input field `Username` to `Email` and the `ng-model` from `loginData.username` to `loginData.email`.